Overview

 Average variance vs CIMIS Oakville: 3.8%.
 Results correctly rank 2011 as the coolest vintage (La Niña year), 2015 as the warmest (peak drought), and 2021 as a balanced mid-range vintage — consistent with documented Napa Valley vintage records.

-Compared against a Weather Underground personal weather station near Placerville, CA — the closest available ground truth for this high-elevation site.
-Raw daily max/min data was used to independently calculate GDD using the identical formula.
+Compared against a Weather Underground personal weather station near Placerville, CA. Raw daily max/min data was used to independently calculate GDD using the identical formula.

 | Vintage | PWS (Placerville) | Contra Calor | Difference | Variance |